ugurcandemir/PyTuber/README.md

 # PyTuber
-A Python Application to automate various YouTube actions.
+A Python Application to automate various YouTube actions with some CLI options.